Pope Francis Tells Abusive Priests And Bishops To Turn Themselves In

 The church will become stronger as it emerges from the scandals, Francis promised, citing Romans 13:12: "The night is far gone, the day is near.
 Let us then lay aside the works of darkness and put on the armor of light."

-The Christmas speech came days after the pope accepted the resignation of Los Angeles Auxiliary Bishop Alexander Salazar, who was accused of abusing a minor while he was a priest in Pasadena in the 1990s.
+The Christmas speech came days after the pope accepted the resignation of Los Angeles Auxiliary Bishop Alexander Salazar, who was accused of abusing a minor while he was a priest in Pasadena, Calif., in the 1990s.

 As member station KPCC reports, Salazar was the subject of a police report in 2002, but the attorney general decided not to file a charge against him.